 Embedding a survey to your website has advantages to it:

-Learn how to set up and use this feature with our help file on website embed.
+Learn how to set up and use this feature with our help file on HTML question embed.